Ferrari V10 engine: Tipo 049 (2000)

 Giles Simon lead the engine design procedure and operations of the Tipo 049.
 The engine was newly designed, with a wider V-angle (90 degrees vs. 75 degrees in the 048 engine); this new wider angle improved and lowered the centre of gravity of the car that it powered.
-The engine produced between 805 and 815 hp @ 17,300 RPM.
+The engine produced between 805 and 815 hp at 17,300 rpm.